Mold gold cape

 The Mold gold cape (Clogyn Aur yr Wyddgrug) is a ceremonial "cape" of solid sheet-gold from Wales dating from about 1900–1600 BC in the British Bronze Age.
 It was found at Bryn yr Ellyllon burial mound near Mold, Flintshire in 1833.

-The cape is thought to have formed part of a ceremonial dress, perhaps with religious connections.
-It is now in the British Museum in London, where it is usually on display but it is on display at Museum of Liverpool until 29 March 2026 as part of the "Treasure: History Unearthed" exhibition.
+Discovered on a skeleton, the cape would have been impractical for everyday dress, and very restricting, and is thought to have formed part of a ceremonial or religious garment.
+The cape is usually on display in the British Museum in London, but has previously toured in exhibitions at Museum of Liverpool, National Museum Cardiff, and National Museum of Scotland.

 Discovery

 The gold cape was found in 1833 by workmen.
 Accounts of the exact circumstances vary: either during the filling of a gravel pit or while they were quarrying for stone.

 The cape was within a Bronze Age burial mound known as Bryn yr Ellyllon, which translates to "Goblins' Hill".
 The gold cape had been placed on the body of a person who was interred in a rough cist (stone-lined grave) within the mound.
 The preserved remains of the skeleton were fragmentary, and the cape was badly crushed.
 An estimated 200–300 amber beads, in rows, had originally been on the cape, but only a single bead survives today.
 Also associated with the cape were remains of coarse cloth and 16 fragments of sheet bronze which are likely to have been the backing for the gold: in places the gold was attached to the bronze sheeting with bronze rivets.
 Among the artefacts found there also were two gold 'straps'.
 An urn, with large quantities of burnt bone and ash, was found 60–90 cm from the grave.